 - 2.4.
 Implementation of measures as part of the development strategy of the Dubna resort in Alushta, Republic of Crimea, aimed at creating conditions for prolonging its work in the off-season, holding scientific conferences and developing medical services. - 2.5.
-Expansion and renovation of the infrastructure of the recreation centers "Volga" and "Lipnya".
+Expansion and renovation of the infrastructure of the recreation centres "Volga" and "Shelter Lipnya".

-3. Initiation of the creation of social infrastructure objects of municipal or private property on the territory of Dubna
+3. Initiation of the Creation of Social Infrastructure Objects of Municipal or Private Property on the Territory of Dubna

 - 3.1.
 Expocentre Museum of Science and Technology.
 Creation of a modern museum of science and technology with a view to popularizing science and JINR.
 It is to be implemented through PPP mechanisms. - 3.2.
 Science and technology children's recreational camp.
 Initiation of the creation of a science and technology children's recreational camp near the city with the aim of expanding opportunities for children of JINR employees and city residents to organize summer recreation.
 It is to be implemented through a PPP project or entirely by private investors.
 JINR will contribute to the creation of this children's camp. - 3.3.
 Bilingual kindergarten.
 Initiation of the creation of a kindergarten with bilingual education with the aim of offering non-Russian-speaking children an opportunity to receive preschool education.
 It is to be implemented through a PPP project or entirely by private investors, and is not planned to be included in the infrastructure of the Institute. - 3.4.
 Urban environment.
 Improvement of the quality of the urban environment.
 Saturation of the urban environment with objects that popularize science, as well as with "art" objects of scientific and technological orientation, in order to maintain the science city environment.
-It is to be implemented by the Dubna City Administration through the participation in the state urban development programs.
+It is to be implemented by the Dubna City Administration through the participation in the state urban development programmes.